To highlight the impacts of shame on policing relevant issues and enable individuals to recognise and manage shame dynamics.

 Despite its wide-ranging effects and impacts, along with its ubiquity in experience, shame is often unacknowledged and remains unspoken in policing contexts, even within trauma-informed approaches.

-The aim of this research is to demonstrate how shame impacts on policing and police relevant issues (in various contexts) and to develop principles for shame-sensitive practice.
+The aim of this research is to demonstrate how shame impacts on policing and police relevant issues (in various contexts) and to apply existing principles for shame-sensitive practice (Dolezal and Gibson 2022).
 These can then be implemented by practitioners, organisations and institutions in order to create more humane and shame-sensitive interactions, practices, policies and institutions.

 Shame-sensitive practice involves not only attempts at minimising unhealthy shame, thereby reducing the potentially damaging effects of shame, but also an awareness of shame dynamics.
 This is where practitioners are more attuned to bypassed, deflected or invisibilised shame and its consequences, while also being alert to ways that shame and shaming may be produced through organizational practices and policies.